 Path of the Dragon

-It is for readers who have tried insight, effort, devotion, or self-reinvention and still feel that something vital remains split.
+It is written for people who have tried insight, effort, devotion, therapy, self-reinvention, or spiritual community and still feel that something vital remains split.

-It speaks especially to trauma-aware seekers, neurodivergent readers alienated by generic mindfulness culture, and facilitators or space-holders who want depth constrained by consent, boundaries, repair, and accountability.
+It speaks especially to trauma-aware seekers, neurodivergent readers alienated by generic mindfulness culture, and facilitators or space-holders who want depth constrained by consent, boundaries, consequence, and accountability.

 This is not a path of perfection.
 It is a path of integration.